mkostrun/vibrometer/rlabplus/readme.md

 and create their spectrograms.
 Optional parameters are the starting and ending time for the fft's as only the spin cycle is the most interesting one.

+The filenames to which data are saved are timestamped with the format "%Y%m%d%H%M", and prepended by the project name, here "lg", and session, here "d1" or "d2" for two different dampers that were compared.